FUNCTIONAL REQUIREMENTS OF PhIS

 - Reconcile the drugs in use on a patient

-- Prescribe drugs in certain instances when instructed by or as agreed by the doctor in charge.
+- Prescribe (alternative) drugs in certain instances when instructed by or as agreed by the doctor in charge.

-- Provide patient education.
+- Provide instructions and patient education counseling

 DRUG RECONCILIATION FUNCTION